Current Judges for upcoming election

 How much are election judges paid?

 The base rate of $150.00 is given for working in the polls on Election Day.
-A Training Bonus may be given according to whether you completed the most recent training.
+A Training Bonus of $50 is added to the base pay if you completed the most recent training.
 There may be other jobs that can be worked for additional pay, including nursing home voting, polling place coordinator, early voting judge, or field representative.
 Pay rates may change according to current budget figures.

 How are payments to election workers treated?

 See IRS publication.
-Workers who make over $600 in one year will be sent a W2 or 1099 form.
+Election Judges and Workers who make over $600 in one year will be sent 1099 form.